-The Service Centre (tel: 043 816 8600) is the main point of contact for all enquiries.
+The airport’s Service Centre is the main point of contact for all enquiries.
 Information desks are located in the arrivals halls, at car park 2 and in check-in area 2.
 FASTpoint terminals, located throughout the airport, provide airport maps, information on shops and restaurants, flight and train schedules, as well as a range of other services.

-A free shuttle train links the Gates E satellite with the main airport complex.
+A free shuttle train links the Gates E satellite building with the main airport complex.

 From central Zurich, take route L1 to the northbound E60/E41, turning shortly thereafter onto the A51 toll road, which leads directly past the airport site.